Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/a-powershell-script-to-find-an-run-a-scheduled-task-based-on-the-task-argument.md

     - PowerShell
 ---

-This is a pretty specific example about finding and running a task in Task Scheduler based on the task’s action argument (the argument passed to the action executed when the task runs).
-However, the same script could be adjusted to filter the task based on other properties.
+This is a pretty specific example.
+It uses PowerShell to find and run a task in Task Scheduler based on the task’s action argument (the argument passed to the action executed when the task runs).
+However, you could adjust the script to filter the task based on another property.

-This task is written as an Octopus Deploy runbook, so you’ll notice the variable `#{TaskArgument}` contains the name of the argument we are searching for.
-The script has been designed to run all tasks that match (as opposed to the first one, for example).
-If you aren’t running within Octopus Deploy, you can simply use the string for your filter, such as `'myargumentstring'`.
+This task is written as an [Octopus Deploy runbook](https://octopus.com/docs/runbooks), so you’ll notice the variable `#{TaskArgument}` contains the name of the argument we are searching for.
+The script has been designed to run all tasks that match (as opposed to only the first one).
+If you aren’t running within Octopus Deploy, you can use the string for your filter, such as `'myargumentstring'`.

 ```powershell
 $found = $False;